 As much as I will want to squish your children and give you all hugs and high fives, I will keep my distance.
 Since I’m such a re-adjuster, I will be practicing restraint and guiding you you verbally into poses, the experience will really not feel any different to you and the results will be the same beautiful portraits.
 It will just be a new challenge for me and one that I will master quickly.

 While I do not expect you to wear a mask, because I want to see those smiling faces!
 I will be wearing a mask for added protection.
 That means while in the studio or the great outdoors I will be masked up for protection and standing 6ft away.

 I did write a blog on what it will be like during a social distancing family session, you can read more about that here: What will a social distance family session be like?

 Outdoor locations can include your home or a local park.
 The parks I choose to hold my outdoor sessions must have a photographic quality which includes room to roam, fun places to play, and beautiful light.
 I will also want a location that isn’t super crowded with people.
 In addition, I will be making sure all the locations are open, available for use and not suddenly popular for visitors.
 Less is more in this case.

-All artwork will now be shipped directly from the lab to your door.
+All artwork can be shipped directly from the lab to your door.

 I want to work together with everyone and remain flexible.
 By following these guidelines, we can keep our loved ones and our communities healthy and safe while ensuring your family’s legacy is captured.
 I understand that with mandatory masks, quarantines and social distancing, this virus has given us that feeling of unease and unpredictability in our everyday lives.
 I am so grateful for your continued support.
 If any other questions about photography sessions pop up, please do not hesitate to reach out.
 I am always happy to answer.